paulseghers/MLOps-hackathon-okt2022/0-getting-started/README.md

 3) Go to your [twitter developper portal](https://developer.twitter.com/en/portal/dashboard) and click "Apply for elevated access"
 4) create a project
 ### 2- get reddit credentials

+## Setup a Google Cloud Platform account and project